 opening of all kinds of institutions.

-Active demand is expected from the highly qualified workers employed in this area.
-However, such specialists will not necessarily start purchasing housing located near the Yuzhny Port.
-The cost of local real estate can reach a premium level.
-This will be a significant incentive to search for housing located at some distance from the Yuzhny Port.
-An increase in demand for long-term rent is quite expected.
+Strong demand is expected from highly skilled workers employed in the area.
+However, these professionals won't necessarily purchase housing located near Yuzhny Port.
+Local real estate prices could reach premium levels.
+This will provide a significant incentive to seek housing located further away from Yuzhny Port.
+A rise in demand for long-term rentals is also expected.

-These trends should be taken into account by investors who purchase real estate for subsequent rental purposes.
-This will allow them to count on a constant profit.
+These trends should be taken into account by investors purchasing real estate for subsequent rental purposes.
+This will allow them to count on consistent profits.

 Interest from tourists

-Given this, it is quite natural to expect a significant increase in demand for short-term rentals in the Yuzhny Port.
-Despite the fact that the project envisages the development of comfortable hotels, this territory will attract numerous tenants.
-At the same time, they will not strive to stay in elite hotels.
-Short-term rentals will be more in demand.
-Demand for them will increase from foreign and domestic tourists, business travelers.
+Given this, it's entirely reasonable to expect a significant increase in demand for short-term rentals at Yuzhny Port.
+Despite the project's inclusion of comfortable hotels, the area will attract numerous tenants.
+However, they won't be looking for luxury accommodations.
+Short-term rentals will be more popular, driven by increased demand from international and domestic tourists and business travelers.

-L. Artsybasheva, who holds the position of Commercial Director at Regions Development, shares her opinion: “Yuzhny Port should be approached as a successful addition to the capital’s entertainment complex, Dream Island, which occupies the other bank of the Moscow River.
-This complex is one of the largest indoor amusement parks in modern Europe.
-A huge number of tourists constantly arrive here.
-This property is also of interest to buyers of real estate for family living.
-At least 55% of clients who became owners of real estate in Dream Towers preferred it because of its direct connection to Dream Island.
-In the future, the infrastructure of Yuzhny Port and this complex will act as a harmonious complement to each other, which will attract many tenants and clients wishing to acquire family real estate.”
+L. Artsybasheva, Commercial Director at Regions Development, shares her opinion: "Yuzhny Port should be viewed as a successful complement to the capital's Dream Island entertainment complex, located on the other bank of the Moscow River.
+This complex is one of the largest indoor amusement parks in modern Europe, regularly attracting a huge number of tourists.
+This property is also of interest to buyers of family-friendly properties.
+At least 55% of clients who purchased property in Dream Towers chose it because of its direct connection to Dream Island.
+Going forward, the infrastructure of Yuzhny Port and this complex will complement each other harmoniously, attracting many tenants and clients looking to acquire family property."

 -